calistad/Mapping_Earthquakes/README.md

 ## Overview

-This project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
+This project is visually showing the differences between the magnitudes of earthquakes all over the world for the last seven days.

 ## Result